Skip to main content

 The Canada Business Corporations Act and numerous statutes in each province impose many duties on the company director.
 Some impose liability without any negligence by the director or officer (i.e. unpaid wages or taxes).

 There are further duties established by common law and any breaches that lead to financial loss to the company, shareholders or others can be grounds for legal action.
-Whether the individual is actually found at fault or not, substantial defense costs can be incurred.
+Whether the individual is actually found at fault or not, substantial defence costs can be incurred.

 Business insurance insights for your everyday.